a4lg/ffuzzy/ffuzzy/src/_docs/planned_changes.md

 This module is added in version 0.3.13.

+## Removal of the feature `opt-reduce-fnv-table`

+This feature is rather subtractive than recommended additive feature rules (although not completely against it) and the change is too subtle (memory footprint of 4KiB can be easily justified on the environment which ssdeep hashes are generated).

+So, this feature is going to be removed on the next major release.

+It may return in the future when fine-tuning is absolutely necessary in this crate (but unlikely; since considered optimal algorithms are *far* better than past alternatives).

+## Removal of the feature: `nightly` (use `unstable` instead)

+Currently, the `unstable` feature is preferred to use Nightly Rust features.
+`nightly` is preserved as an alias of `unstable` (although being undocumented) but will be removed on the next major release.

 ## Raising MSRV

 Depending on the Rust edition target (we haven't decided yet),